-The City of College Station does not collect analytical data but utilizes visual observations.
-City outfalls are inspected by Drainage Maintenance Division personnel as routine maintenance is being performed and by Planning and Development personnel as needed.
+The City of College Station Planning and Development Services staff routinely looks for surface flows during dry weather and conducts outfall inspections annually.
+The Drainage Maintenance Division personnel also inspects outfalls as routine maintenance is being performed.
 This allows for the detection of possible issues including sanitary sewer leaks, illicit discharges, or illegal dumping.
-The city also sweeps TxDOT and city-owned streets every twelve (12) weeks and city-owned parking lots once a year or as necessary.
+The City also sweeps TxDOT and City-owned streets every twelve (12) weeks and City-owned parking lots once a year or as necessary.

-The City of College Station did not conduct any sampling but used select waterway data collected by the Brazos Valley Chapter of Texas Master Naturalists, a volunteer group.
-Data of sampling can be found on the Texas Stream Team website for sites 81263, 81262, and 81264.
-Results from individual sites are used to monitor creek health as well as possible illicit discharges or SSOs.
+The City of College Station conducted sampling at a segment of Wolf Pen Creek and used select waterway data collected by the volunteer group, Texas Master Naturalist Brazos Valley Chapter (TMNBV).
+Sampling data can be found on the Texas Stream Team website for sites 81263, 81262, 81264, and 81245.
+Results from individual sites are used to monitor creek health and can serve as indicators of possible illicit discharges or SSOs.
+Planning and Development Services conducted seventy-two (72) illicit discharge investigations in 2023.